Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/xgpl_src/IsoAgLib/comm/SystemMgmt/readme.txt

   * @section SystemMgmtAddressClaim Address Claim of Local Device
   * All address claim variants have in common, that they require a pointer to a
   * variable of type GetyPos_c which defines the device type
   * of the own device.
-This way the IsoAgLib can adopt the
+This way the IsoAgLib can adapt the
   * device instance number, if the initial device instance number
   * is already used, so that an alternaticve free number has to be chosen.
   * This change is written directly in the pointed variabls, so that